- Opening a Recipe Extension Grid

 Warning!
 For diet types and texture types that continue to be maintained by your parent account, it is still the responsibility of your facility to review the substitute recipes for these diet type/texture type combinations to make sure the substitute recipes are appropriate for your facility standards that you have for diet types and texture types.

-See also: Maintenance Responsibility of Diet Types and Texture Types.
+See also: Maintenance Responsibility of Diet, Texture and Fluid Types.

 Extension Cell Options